 David finally makes it to an elevator going up to his office on the ninety-third floor, watching others get off on the way up.
 He was sweating and hyperventilating by the time his floor approached.
 When he arrived, his colleagues urged him out of the elevator, but his head was spinning and he fled back into it before it started down.

 She hung around the office so much that the three got used to each other, and she was there when the real secretary quit.
-Since the phones were still ringing and the partners were busy yelling at each other, Rochelle just started answering and was soon the new secretary, peacekeeper, and real manager.
+As phones continued to ring and the partners were busy yelling at each other, Rochelle started answering.
+Soon she became the new secretary, peacekeeper, and real manager.

 I love the way Grisham brings the most unlikely people together.
-David had a Harvard education and impeccable law credentials and had been on the path to a partnership in the large firm of Rogan Rothberg.
+David had a Harvard education and impeccable law credentials.
+He had been on the path to a partnership in the large firm of Rogan Rothberg.
 Finley and Figg was a two-bit ambulance chasing firm.
 Finley and Figg had felt no need or desire to add another lawyer, but David makes an offer to work at a price they could afford, on a trial basis.